 - Use Cloud Monitoring to install an agent on your VMs to monitor system metrics.

 - Incorporate the Cloud Logging API into your pipeline scripts to log directly to Cloud Logging by using client libraries for popular scripting languages.
-See this VFX pipeline solution for more information.

 - Use Cloud Monitoring to create charts and custom dashboards to understand resource usage.